-"Contingent upon the availability of funds, quality of applications, travel alerts or identifiable concerns,
+"Seminar is contingent upon the availability of funds, quality of applications, travel alerts, or identifiable concerns."